The Ultimate List Of Visual User Research Methods

 Mind Maps and Affinity Diagrams

-Mind maps and affinity diagrams are another two visual tools that help facilitate user research.
+Mind maps and affinity diagram tool are another two visual tools that help facilitate user research.

 Mind maps can be used to capture, categorize and organize data collected from user research methods.